UmaTL/hachimi-tl-en/README.md

 Hachimi will automatically check for updates when you start the game.
 If an update is available, you'll be asked if you want to download it and it will be applied immediately, no restart required.

 # Philosophy
-UmaTL tries to maintain natural, accurate, and complete translations for even less common parts of the game.
+UmaTL tries to maintain natural, accurate, and complete translations for every part of the game.
 It is less concerned with long-term and historical community usage.
 While long-term stability is still an ideal goal, UmaTL will not shy away from changing existing or even established terms to improve its translations.
 This is also why UmaTL uses many of its own translations.
 Official terms might be picked up if they contribute to this philosophy.
 For game usage, UmaTL includes a modified version of the original font, with edits for English usage, formatting, and optimization of the limited space.

 # Translation sources